Home | About USIG | What's New | Events

 A. General Legal Forms

-The law of England and Wales creates four pertinent NGO forms: the company limited by guarantee, unincorporated association, trust, and industrial and provident society.
+The law of England and Wales creates four NPO forms pertinent to this Note: the company limited by guarantee, unincorporated association, trust, and industrial and provident society.

-An entity set up under any of these four NGO structures can qualify as a charity.
-[2] A charity is an organization set up for exclusively charitable purposes: relief of the poor, handicapped, or aged; the advancement of religion; the advancement of education; or other charitable purposes that benefit the community (Charities Act 1992, Art.
-(1)(b)).
-[3] A charity must register with the Charity Commission for England and Wales if it has a gross annual income of over £5,000 per year.
+An entity set up under any of these four NPO structures can qualify as a charity.
+[2] The Charities Act 2011 defines a charity as a body or trust that is established for a charitable purpose and provides benefit to the public.
+The Act includes a list of twelve specific headings and one general heading.
+(For a detailed discussion of what constitutes "charity," please see section III(B) below.)
+A charity must register with the Charity Commission for England and Wales if it has a gross annual income of over £5,000 per year.
 Some charities known as exempt, or excepted, charities are not required to register (see below).

 Company Limited by Guarantee